-With more new technology that can do the same job a human can do, there’s a concern in every industry of jobs being potentially lost.
-That concern is even in the voiceover industry with the rise of text to speech.
+Let’s look at TTS and voiceover.
+With more new technology that can do the same job a human can do, there’s a concern in every industry about jobs being potentially lost.
+That concern is even in the voiceover industry with the rise of text-to-speech.
 The best way to handle the fear we may have about this technology is to know as much as we can about it.
-Here’s everything you need to know about text to speech (TTS), and how we as voiceover artists can quote properly to protect our careers.
+Here’s everything you need to know about text-to-speech (TTS), and how we as voiceover artists can quote properly to protect our careers.

 What is TTS?

-If you’re unfamiliar with text to speech, it’s a technology that takes the written word and converts it to spoken word.
+If you’re unfamiliar with text-to-speech, it’s a technology that takes the written word and converts it to spoken word.
 TTS can compile units of speech from words to entire sentences.
-The technology takes those units of speech and puts them together in a combination that creates synthetic speech which can say anything.
+The technology takes those units of speech and puts them together in a combination that creates synthetic speech that can say anything.
 It does this by making use of the voice that recorded the speech units initially.

 How do you quote for TTS jobs?